qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 You can create a custom color ramp choosing :menuselection:`New color ramp...` from the :guilabel:`Color ramp` dropdown menu.
 A dialog will prompt for the ramp type:
-Gradient, Random, ColorBrewer, then each one has options for number of steps and/or multiple stops in the color ramp.
-See figure_symbology_3_ for an example of custom color ramp.
+Gradient, Random, ColorBrewer, and cpt-city.
+The first three have options for number of steps and/or multiple stops in the color ramp.
+See figure_symbology_3_ for an example of custom color ramp and figure_symbology_3a_ for the cpt-city dialog.

 .. _figure_symbology_3: